A good studio chair can really make a difference when you’re in it for the better part of a day.

 The seat depth adjustment allows you to get to that right spot for your specific leg length.
 You just pull on a lever and push the sit back and forth to your liking.

-On the set itself, there is a bit of padding which some people say it’s not enough but that’s more personal preference that anything.
+On the set itself, there is a bit of padding which some people say it’s not enough but that’s a more personal preference than anything.
 The seat is quite comfortable.

 The front of the seat is also flexible and bends a bit to the weight of your legs to minimize the pressure it puts on the back of your thighs.